Skip to main content

 public void retrievePayment(ActivatedJob job) {

-// Do whatever you need to, e.g. invoke a remote service:
+// Do whatever you need to, for example invoke a remote service:

 String orderId = job.getVariablesMap().get("orderId");